 St Ives Bakery, St Ives

 What springs to mind first when I think of St Ives Bakery is the piles of giant meringues in the window but they also make a fine pasty.
 They are handmade, freshly baked throughout the day and available in shortcrust or flaky pastry.
 Choose from traditional steak, lamb and mint, chicken, cheese n’ veg and more.
 And don’t worry if a seagull snatches it right out of your hands – it’s a rite of passage and you won’t make that mistake again.

 You’ll find Stones Bakery at the top end of Falmouth’s Old High Street, up towards the Star & Garter, serving up their delish freshly baked goods – the bread is fab, but the cheese straws are what my kids go back for over and over, along with the quiches.

 Da Bara Bakery, Indian Queens & The Roseland

-Home to the best cinnamon buns in the world, or at least the UK – so good that you can buy them by post, so don’t fret if you’re nowhere near the cafe (they also sell their buns and bread to other fab cafes, too many to list here, sadly, so keep an eye out).
+Home to the best cinnamon buns in the world, or at least the UK – so good that you can buy them by post, so don’t fret if you’re nowhere near the cafés – which are takeaway only at the moment still.
+Da Bara also sell their bakes and bread to other fab cafes, too many to list here, sadly, so keep an eye out.
 Other baked goods are available too, including sourdough bread, pastries and nearer to Christmas, some pretty awesome mince pies.